 In people with atopic dermatitis, immune cells in the deeper layers of the skin send inflammatory signals to the surface, causing the itchy rash.

 The more scratching, the more the skin barrier breaks down, and the itch-scratch cycle continues.

 In response to these invaders, the immune system continues to send signals to the surface, causing even more redness and itching.

 Eczema is only skin-deep.

 FALSE: Eczema is a broad term for a number of different skin problems.
 Atopic dermatitis is the most common form of eczema.
 While the focus may be on the itchy, red (violet or grey depending on the color of the skin), burning rash on top of your skin, a bigger story is happening inside your body.
 Understanding a root cause of atopic dermatitis may help you discover additional ways to manage the disease and reduce the number of flare-ups.

 Eczema and atopic dermatitis are the same thing.

 FALSE: Atopic dermatitis is a chronic form of eczema, which, in some cases, may be severe.
 Many people assume their atopic dermatitis is only a skin condition and only need to treat the obvious signs and symptoms.
 What they may not realize is that they have an immunological disease that originates in part within the body.

 I only need to concentrate on preventing the flare-ups of atopic dermatitis.

 FALSE: Atopic dermatitis may need to be treated proactively, even when the skin of you or your love one looks normal.

-When my skin is clear, atopic dermatitis is gone.
+When skin is clear, atopic dermatitis is gone.

 FALSE: Atopic dermatitis is a disease where inflammation may be present under the skin even when there are no visible symptoms on the skin.
 So, even when skin is clear and looks rash-free, the underlying inflammation may still be active and waiting to return.